 Stone fellows at the Sekihôji Temple

-When we passed the Fukakusa train station in the South of Kyoto, we remembered a temple we had visited many years ago during our first trip to Japan together (in 1991), and decided to revisit the Sekihôji Temple, a relatively minor Zen temple.
+When we passed the Fukakusa train station travelling in the South of Kyoto, we remembered a temple we had visited many years ago.
+That was during our first trip to Japan together, in 1991!
+So, we decided to revisit the Sekihôji Temple, a relatively minor Zen temple.
 The main hall is a reconstruction from the 1980s.
-But it was here that the eccentric painter Ito Jakuchu lived in a simple hut in the 1790s, and he spent much of his time creating quite intriguing stone statues.
+But it was here that the eccentric painter Ito Jakuchu lived in a simple hut in the 1790s.
+In fact, he spent much of his time creating quite intriguing stone statues.
 The 500 Rakan, Buddhist holy men who are usually depicted highlighting their negative traits and imperfections (because nobody is perfect, but you can still try your best) are hidden in the forest behind the temple.
 A very atmospheric place.

 A modern stone garden at Tôfukuji Tempel

-Somewhat south-east of Kyoto station (and thus outside the central sightseeing areas), Tôfukuji is one of Kyoto’s largest Zen temples, reasonably but not overly popular with tourists and especially famous for its autumn foliage.
+Somewhat south-east of Kyoto station (and thus outside the central sightseeing areas), Tôfukuji is one of Kyoto’s largest Zen temples.
+It is reasonably but not overly popular with tourists and especially famous for its autumn foliage.
 We are, however, particularly impressed by the spectacular gardens designed by Shigemori Mirei – the first important work by this innovative 20th century garden artist, which made him famous.
-Anyone interested in Japanese gardens and/or modern Zen design should go and visit the Tôfukuji Abbot’s Garden (Hôjô Teien 方丈庭園).
+Any traveller interested in Japanese gardens and/or modern Zen design should go and visit the Tôfukuji Abbot’s Garden (Hôjô Teien 方丈庭園).
 In addition, Tôfukuji boasts some fascinating historical details, such as Japan’s oldest Zen bath house, and Japan’s oldest toilet facilities in a Zen temple.

 Fushimi ward in the South of Kyoto is the regional centre for Sake brewing, thanks to its clear water.
-You can visit a number of Sake breweries in the area – we had a look at the Gekkeikan museum (Gekkeikan Ôkura Kinenkan) and sampled a craft beer at Kizakura Kinenkan (also originally a Sake brewery but now specialising more in craft beers).
+If you travel to Kyoto you can visit a number of Sake breweries in this area.
+We had a look at the Gekkeikan museum (Gekkeikan Ôkura Kinenkan) and sampled a craft beer at Kizakura Kinenkan.
+This brewery is also originally a Sake brewery but now specialising more in craft beers.

 Finally, we went on to a Sake tasting at Fushimi Sake Village (Fushimi Sakagura Kouji).
-This pleasant bar in a yatai mura (a kind of traditional food court) also offers a full-scale Sake tasting with 17 small glasses of high quality Sake, each from a different regional brewery.
+This pleasant bar in a yatai mura (a kind of traditional food court) also offers a full-scale Sake tasting.
+It consisted of 17 small glasses of high quality Sake, each from a different regional brewery.
 And the food was good too.